tetsuo/tetsuo.github.io/articles/mailroom.md

 ---
-title: Building a transactional email service with PostgreSQL triggers
+title: Account workflow automation with PostgreSQL and C
-cover_title: Building a transactional email service with PostgreSQL triggers
+cover_title: Account workflow automation with PostgreSQL and C
-description: How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker
+description: How PostgreSQL alone can automate your account activation and password reset workflows without relying on a message broker
 tags: sql,c,rust,tutorial
 published: 2024-11-17T00:00:00
-updated: 2025-06-02T13:37:00
+updated: 2025-06-12T13:37:00
 ---

-> How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker.
+> How PostgreSQL alone can automate your account activation and password reset workflows without relying on a message broker.

-[**mailroom**](https://github.com/tetsuo/mailroom/) is a budget-friendly system for managing account lifecycle communications.
-It uses PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect changes in account status and batch-process related email notifications.
+[**mailroom**](https://github.com/tetsuo/mailroom/) uses PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect account status changes and dispatch related email notifications.

-This post will demonstrate mailroom's architecture and key components through the implementation of a real-world account onboarding workflow.
-First, we'll set up the schema and triggers to track changes on accounts using a simple PostgreSQL-backed queue.
-Next, we'll build a collector service with libpq in C to consume notification events and process action tokens in batches.
-Let's dive in.
+This post walks through its architecture by building a real-world onboarding workflow.
+We'll first set up the schema and triggers to track account updates using a PostgreSQL-backed queue.
+Then, we'll implement a collector in C with `libpq` to consume events and process action tokens in batches.

-# Schema overview
+## Overview

 The system comprises two main actors: